Francisco Mascarenhas (footballer)

-Francisco Fumaça de Mascarenhas da Costa Pessoa (born 15 May 2000), sometimes known as Masca, is a Portuguese footballer who plays as a forward for German club Waldhof Mannheim.
+Francisco Fumaça de Mascarenhas da Costa Pessoa (born 15 May 2000), sometimes known as Masca, is a Portuguese professional footballer who plays as a forward for German club Waldhof Mannheim.

-Club career
+Career

-Born in Cascais, Mascarenhas began his career with G.D.
-Estoril Praia in 2009, before returning to hometown side GDS Cascais in the following year.
-He then returned to Estoril in 2014, before spending a one-year spell at C.F.
-Os Belenenses in the 2016–17 season.
+Born in Cascais, Mascarenhas began his career with Estorial in 2009, before returning to hometown side GDS Cascais in the following year.
+He then returned to Estoril in 2014, before spending a one-year spell at Belenenses in the 2016–17 season.

 Ahead of the 2018–19 campaign, Mascarenhas was assigned to Estoril's under-23 squad for the newly-created Liga Revelação.
 On 8 July 2020, he moved to Portimonense, being also assigned to the under-23 team.

 On 26 August 2022, Mascarenhas moved abroad and joined Real Oviedo's reserves in Segunda Federación.
 He made his professional debut on 26 February of the following year, coming on as a second-half substitute for Sergi Enrich in a 1–1 Segunda División home draw against Albacete Balompié.

 Mascarenhas scored his first professional goal on 7 May 2023, netting a last-minute winner in a 2–1 home success over Real Zaragoza.
 Late in the month, he renewed his contract until 2025.

-On 2 January 2025, after being rarely used during the season, Mascarenhas moved to fellow second division side CD Eldense on a six-month contract.
+On 2 January 2025, after being rarely used during the season, Mascarenhas moved to fellow second division side Eldense on a six-month contract.

 On 30 August 2025, Masca signed with Waldhof Mannheim in German 3.
 Liga.